Ire3DS4/Project_DRD/README.md

 Combines fold change and significance to highlight differentially methylated probes.

 The X-axis shows the difference in methylation between groups (log2 fold change), while the Y-axis shows the statistical significance (-log10(p-value)).
-Points with large fold changes and high significance appear in the upper left and right corners, while non-significant points are near the bottom.

 ```r
 # WT and MUT group means